blanorama/jib-grpc/README.md

-# Demo project for testing test JIB and gRPC
+# Demo project for containerizing Java with Quarkus and JIB

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework and provides a gRPC endpoint for testing purposes.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .